Hara Takashi: Assassination

-On 4 November 1921, Hara was stabbed to death by Nakaoka Kon'ichi, a right-wing railroad switchman, at Tōkyō Station while catching a train to Kyoto for a party conference.
+On 4 November 1921, Hara was stabbed to death by Nakaoka Kon'ichi, a right-wing nationalist railroad switchman, at Tokyo Station while catching a train to Kyoto for a party conference.
 Nakaoka's motives for assassinating Hara were his beliefs that Hara was corrupt, involving the zaibatsu in Japanese politics, going to pass universal suffrage, and his handling of the Nikolayevsk incident during the Siberian intervention a year earlier.
 Nakaoka was also influenced by his boss, who was a vocal opponent of Hara.
-Nakaoka was initially sentenced to death before being re-sentenced to life imprisonment, but was released only 13 years after committing the murder.
+Nakaoka was found guilty of murder.
+Prosecutors sought a death sentence, but Nakaoka was instead sentenced to life imprisonment.
+In 1934, he was released as part of a general amnesty issued by the Emperor to mark the birth of the Crown Prince, after which he emigrated to Manchuria.

-Hara was replaced by Uchida Kōsai as acting Prime Minister until Uchida was replaced a week later by Takahashi Korekiyo.
+Hara was replaced by Uchida Kōsai as acting prime minister until Uchida was replaced a week later by Takahashi Korekiyo.

 As opposed to many of his contemporaries, Hara lived a relatively simple lifestyle in a rented home near Shiba Park in downtown Tokyo.
 In his will, he left very few assets behind but among these was his diary, stating that "After a period of some years my diary must be made public.
 It is the most valuable of all my possessions, so it must be protected."
 According to the will, Hara's diary was made public and what came to be called the Hara Diary (原日記, Hara Nikki) turned out to be one of the most valuable first hand accounts of the political scene in that era.
 Most of his daily activities are written along with opinions and thoughts regarding the political figures of the time.
-Hara's diary itself is thousands of pages long but reveals, in depth, a broad range of information previously unknown to historians.
+Hara's diary itself is thousands of pages long and reveals, in depth, a broad range of information previously unknown to historians.